tgvashworth/pldn.io/README.md

 <script src="//js.pldn.io/"></script>
 ```

 Then add library names.
-We go grab these for you from [CDNjs](http://cdnjs.com/).
+We get these for you from [CDNjs](http://cdnjs.com/).

 ```html
 <script src="//js.pldn.io/jquery/underscore/backbone"></script>